meta-pytorch/torchforge/src/forge/controller/service/service.md

+TODO
+1. introduce actor and service, their diff
+2. service or actor? link xs

 # Service - Distributed Actor Service Controller

 A robust service orchestration system for managing distributed actor-based workloads with fault tolerance and intelligent load balancing.